-Although the Philippines is full of amazing beaches to relax and swim on, you can’t miss the opportunity to go swimming in Hinagdanan Cave.
+Although the Philippines is full of amazing beaches to relax and swim on, my favourite swimming spot was Hinagdanan Cave.
+Located on the North side of Panglao island, it’s a perfect place to add to your itinerary.

 It’s not a large cave, but it’s beautiful and the water is very refreshing and cool which is perfect for escaping the hot weather.
 I’d already gone swimming with turtles and got rather sunburnt so decided my next swim should be away from the sun.